 With more than 100 experts, C&S has one of the largest aviation groups in the country.
 Airports are our main business and we have spent 50 years refining our approach to delivering excellent aviation consulting.
 We are one of the most experienced and trusted firms in the country.
 From airfield pavements to terminal buildings to landside infrastructure to master and sustainability planning, C&S has the capacity and the experience to manage any assignment.
-With seasoned professionals in airfield and landside engineering, planning, architecture, sustainability, grants administration, construction services, architecture, and other specialized disciplines, we help clients realize the vision they have for their airports.
+With seasoned professionals in airfield and landside engineering, planning, architecture, sustainability, grants, construction services, land use and market strategies, and other specialized disciplines, we help clients realize the vision they have for their airports.

 C&S designs all aspects of airfield infrastructure, including airfield pavements, access roadways, drainage, lighting, signage, fencing, structures, navaids, and more.
 We design rehabilitations and new construction of runways, taxiways, and aircraft parking aprons using both bituminous and Portland cement concrete.
 We have the capability to manage all sizes of pavement projects—from reconstruction of entire runways at hub facilities to small aprons at general aviation airports and everything in between.

 Our air quality experts help capital projects proceed without delays caused by air quality or environmental concerns.
 We focus on early identification and coordination with stakeholders such as the FAA, national and state regulatory agencies, and community groups.
 On-staff grant specialists maximize available funding, develop documentation requirements, and ensure proper closeout.
 Our services include:

 - Emission source inventories and emissions modeling